mongodb/specifications/source/retryable-writes/retryable-writes.rst

 During a retryable write operation on a sharded cluster, mongos may retry the operation internally, in which case it will not add a RetryableWriteError label to any error that occurs after those internal retries to prevent excessive retrying.
-The driver MUST NOT add a RetryableWriteError label to errors it receives from a version 4.4+ mongos.

 When receiving a command result with an error from a pre-4.4 server that supports retryable writes, the driver MUST add a RetryableWriteError label to errors that meet